 This is actually going to create a PGP-encrypted copy of the original file.
 Of course, the original file will still be vulnerable to attacks.
-To delete the original file and just leave the PGP-encrypted copy, scroll down that screen and set the Delete Source field to true.
+To delete the original file and just leave the PGP-encrypted copy, tick the Delete Source check box.

 Click OK until you reach your domain's main screen.
 Again, you have to click Apply on that screen for the changes to take effect.

 From this point onward, every file a user attempts to download from this group directory will be scanned for MasterCard numbers by the Server's DLP feature.
 Once a DLP match occurs, an email notification will be sent to the intendend recipient.
 The server will then create a copy of the file in question, encrypt that copy, and then delete the original file, leaving the PGP-encrypted copy in its place.

 Note that the server will not be encrypting the entire group directory.
 It won't necessarily encrypt all uploaded files either.
 Rather, only those files that have DLP matches are going to be encrypted.
 This is actually a cost-saving feature because encryption can considerably increase a file's size.
 If you encrypt everything, including non-sensitive files, you'll run out of disk space in no time.